Meteorite testing

 Check your own data with Chemical composition of meteorites.

 July, 2022: I have received results of analyses of 672 samples from Actlabs and more than 140 samples from other labs.
 Only 9 of the rocks have been meteorites, 6 ordinary chondrites, 2 iron meteorites, and 1 pallasite.
-More than half of these rocks were from northern Africa or the Middle East and a couple, I believe, were stones that someone had bought or inherited.
+More than half of these rocks were from northern Africa or the Middle East.
+A couple, I suspect, were stones that someone had bought or inherited.

 Wavelength dispersive X-ray fluorescence spectrometry (WDXRF)